-Plans on the marketplace are spread among metal-level categories – bronze, silver, gold and platinum – and are based on how enrollees choose to split the costs of care with their insurance company.
-Bronze plans have low monthly premiums, but high costs when you need care; gold plans have high premiums but lower costs when you need care.
-In a silver plan, the insurer pays about 70 percent of medical costs and the consumer pays about 30 percent.
-For any marketplace plan, the maximum annual out-of-pocket cap for 2020 is $8,200 for an individual and $16,400 for a family.
+Plans on the marketplace are spread among metal-level categories – bronze, silver, gold, platinum and catastrophic – and are based on how enrollees choose to split the costs of care with their insurance company.
+Bronze plans have low monthly premiums but high costs when you need care; gold plans have high premiums but lower costs when you need care.
+In a silver plan, the insurer pays about 70% of medical costs and the consumer pays about 30%.
+Consumers who pick silver health care plans might also qualify for additional savings through discounts on deductibles, copayments, and coinsurance.
+In Delaware, about 25% of current enrollees qualify for cost-sharing reductions.
+For any marketplace plan in 2022, individual consumers can’t pay more than $8,700 in out-of-pocket medical costs and families can’t pay more than $17,400.

-For 2020, Highmark Blue Cross Blue Shield of Delaware will offer a total of eight plans for individuals – two gold plan, two silver, three bronze and one platinum.
-Two insurers – Delta Dental of Delaware, Inc. and Dominion Dental Services, Inc. – will offer a collective 11 stand-alone dental plans on the marketplace, six with a low actuarial level (70 percent) and five with a high actuarial level (85 percent).
+For 2022, Highmark will offer 13 plans for individuals – four gold plans, three silver, three bronze, two platinum and one catastrophic.
+Two dental insurers – Delta Dental of Delaware, Inc. and Dominion Dental Services, Inc. – will offer a collective 12 stand-alone dental plans on the marketplace, seven with a low actuarial level (71.6%) and five with a high actuarial level (84.2%).

 Assistance for Delaware enrollees

 Consumers can go to HealthCare.gov or CuidadodeSalud.gov now to explore their options for 2022 coverage, and they can enroll anytime between Nov.
 1 and Jan.
 15, 2022.